 While at Belhaven, he helped one student-athlete to Academic All-America honors with CoSIDA, Daniel Ammirati of the baseball program.

 Prior to his time in Mississippi, the Birmingham, Ala. native worked as an intern at the Gulf South Conference in Birmingham as its Sports Information Coordinator during the 2014-15 academic year.
 He was the primary media contact for the volleyball, tennis and golf programs at the Division II conference.
 He also assisted with media for the conference cross country, basketball and tennis championships.
 He also assisted with updating the conference record books.

 Prior to the GSC, Jackson spent nine years at his high school alma mater, Parkway Christian Academy in Birmingham as the school’s Sports Information Director.

 In 2003, he was diagnosed with Perthes Disease, a disease affecting the left hip, limiting his mobility to walk.
 Unable to play sports, he wanted to help out in athletics in any way he physically could.
 During his freshman year of high school, the junior high boys basketball coach gave him the opportunity to keep the scorebook for both the girls and boys teams.

 After the basketball season ended, the athletic department took notice of the work he did with the basketball program.
 Because of this, he escalated in the spring semester by becoming the varsity baseball statistician.

-Outside of the athletic department, Jackson is a member of the Sewanee Chorale, an organization with the Sewanee Community Chest of the Sewanee Civic Association.
+Outside of the athletic department, Jackson is a member of the Sewanee Chorale, an organization with the Sewanee Community Chest of the Sewanee Civic Association, where he also serves as the social media manager for the Chorale.
 No stranger to choral singing, he has performed with the Samford University Chorale and A Cappella Choir and the Jefferson State Chorus and Singers as an undergraduate.
 He also sings for his home church, the First United Methodist Church of Center Point.